 However, as long as you follow the best practices, you should not have any deliverability issues.

 And, it’s not like the Deliverability rates of Mailerlite and GetResponse are terrible, they are industry average.
+It’s also worth learning about the differences of a soft bounce vs hard bounce in email marketing which will improve your deliverability.

 Just like most autoresponders, GetResponse pricing table is dynamic depending on number of leads and stuff like that.